-For 18 years, the Dakota Foundation has sought to combine business discipline and charitable intentions to solve social problems.
+For more than 20 years, the Dakota Foundation has sought to combine business discipline and charitable intentions to solve social problems.
 With grants and program-related investments (PRIs) we take an investment approach: we want the total social return of our outlays to be higher than the cost.

 In doing so, we hope to foster organizations and activities that are both economically and environmentally sustainable.
 We help people invest in themselves to improve their economic condition and those of their families and communities.
 This mission stems from our values: self-reliance, personal responsibility, human dignity, equal opportunity, and the preservation of life and beauty on our earth.

 We at the Dakota Foundation understand the special

 position that family foundations like ours occupy in the